Gum Disease Treatment

 Good oral hygiene will help keep plaque from building up, which goes a long way in preventing the early stages of gum disease.

-A professional cleaning by one of the Comprehensive Dental Health, LLC hygienists is the only way to remove plaque from your teeth that has built up and hardened into tartar.
+A professional cleaning by one of the Comprehensive Dental Health hygienists is the only way to remove plaque from your teeth that has built up and hardened into tartar.
 A member of our hygiene team will clean your teeth to remove the tartar above and below the gum line.

 If you have more advanced gum disease, our dentist might consider a root planing procedure in addition to your routine cleanings as a viable treatment option.
 Root planing helps to smooth irregularities on the roots of your teeth, making it more difficult for plaque to build up.
 Some patients require referral to periodontal specialists for further treatment.

-You can contact Dr. Joseph Tagliarini at Comprehensive Dental Health, LLC to learn more about treatment for gum disease in New Haven, Connecticut.
+You can contact Dr. Dr. Joseph Tagliarini at Comprehensive Dental Health to learn more about treatment for gum disease in New Haven, CT.

 Welcome to Comprehensive Dental Health, LLC, where we focus on comfort, quality, and creativity to provide you with a smile you are proud to show.
 Dr. Joseph Tagliarini has provided general dentistry and restorative dentistry in New Haven, Connecticut, for over 19 years as a Yalie dentist, and we look forward to providing you with customized dental care.
 We utilize state-of-the-art equipment, such as digital X-rays, and cutting-edge knowledge to address all of your dental needs.
 You are welcome to contact our office today to learn more about our services and to schedule your appointment with our dentist.
 We hope to hear from you soon!